ScotGovAnalysis/ghadmin/reviews/review-process.md

 * Where users cannot be identified, contact the owners of the repositories they have access to to help with identification.

-* If SG employees do not respond to request to join the organisation by given deadline remove their access (with option to request to join at a later date).
+* If SG employees do not respond to request to join the organisation by given deadline, remove their access (with option to request to join at a later date).

-* Record any non-SG employees with a legitimate access need who will continue to be outside collaborators.
+* Keep a record (on eRDM) of any non-SG employees with a legitimate access need who will continue to be outside collaborators.

 ## Membership